 Privet hedges are a popular and attractive way of delineating a property line.
-But if you plant a hedge, you’ll find that privet hedge pruning is a must.
+However, if you plant a hedge, you’ll find that privet hedge pruning is a must.
 If you are wondering when to prune privet hedges or how to prune a privet hedge, read on.
 We’ll provide tips on cutting back privet.

 Pruning Privet Hedges

 Privet (Ligustrum spp.) is an excellent shrub for hedges.
 It has oval or lance-shaped leaves and grows dense, compact foliage.
 Privet is an evergreen bush in USDA plant hardiness zones 8 through 10.
 Privet works well for tall privacy screens.
 It is one of those shrubs that make good hedges 5 feet (1.5 m.) tall or taller.
-But privet gets leggy and uneven over time.
+Privet gets leggy and uneven over time though.
 In order to keep these hedges looking neat and attractive, you’ll definitely need to start privet hedge pruning.

 When to Prune Privet

 You’ll want to undertake these pruning steps in late winter.
 That is, removing damaged branches or opening the interior of the shrub should be done before spring growth begins.
 When to prune privet by trimming the outside of the hedge?
 This type of privet hedge pruning should take place in midspring after the annual growth has begun.

 How to Prune a Privet Hedge